sisshiki1969/ruruby/README.md

 ## Implementation status

+Attention:
-Attention: Still in alpha, so the implementation and builtin libraries are immature.
+Still in alpha, so the implementation and builtin libraries are immature.
-Please note that the 'implementation status' listed in README are currently functional but still incomplete.
+Please note that some of features listed below are functional but still currently incomplete.

 - Literals
   - [x] Bool